Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 If Akami was your first born child, Chutoro would be their younger sibling that you’ll spoil with things that the first child didn’t get (weird analogy I know.).

-Chutoro is a fattier cut (although not the fattest, that would go to Otoro) compared to Akami.
+Chutoro is a fattier cut of Tuna (although not the fattest, that would go to Otoro) compared to Akami.
 It strikes a balance between fat and lean and does not overwhelm your taste buds with too much richness.

 Course 9: Comforting Maki Rolls